 Products like BEB Organics made with pure essential oils help avoid negative effects from chemicals.

 Such products not only clean, calm, and soothe in the gentlest and healthiest of ways, their ingredients can also help manage infection, inflammation, or dryness.

 Amidst the noise of machines and attendants, your voice is the one that calms your wee one.
 Your scent is the one he knows.
 Your touch is what he longs for most because it makes him feel better.

-Ask NICU staff when she’s ready for you to bring in your own skincare products and:
+Ask them when your little one is ready for you to bring in your own skincare products and: